Yoona8/frontend-curriculum/notes/javascript.md

 - `'use strict;'` by default
 - syntax looks like destructuring, but not the same
-- imported variable is not created, the same as in export
+- imported variable is not created (exported and imported the created inside the module variable), the same as in export
-- better export const or class
+- better export const or class (if you export let, can't reassign in the other module anyway)
 - import without variable when just need to execute the code
 - do not fold `export` and `import` into code blocks `{}`
 - no hoisting, so that's why `import` is always on top
-- `import` of unexcited variable = error, module won't get loaded
+- `import` of inexistent variable = error, module won't get loaded
 - there are dynamic imports, but browser support is still pretty poor
+- even when you import the same module several times, browser loads only once
 ```JavaScript
 // module-name.js
 // named - names should be the same (or error, module won't get loaded)